What is OWI?

 3. Driving while actually intoxicated by drugs or alcohol.

 Any of these offenses can lead to a misdemeanor charge, and in some cases, escalate to a felony.
+An OWI offense in Indiana is determined by factors such as blood alcohol content, the presence of drugs, and the driver’s behavior.
 It’s essential to engage an OWI attorney early in the process.

 Understanding DUI Penalties in Indiana